 The typical asking rate per listing is in the $20's per square foot per year.
-The Glendora submarket is going through a decline in rates.
-In the last 3 months, the median rate decreased $3 per sqft per year.
-That's a 11% decrease in rent.
+The Glendora region is going through a decline in rates.
+In the last 3 months, the median rate fell $2 per sqft per year.
+That's a 9% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Glendora region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Glendora submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 7 listings have come on the market, which means spaces most likley are leasing quickly.
+In the last 90 days, 7 listings have been made available, which means leases might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 14% of the listings in the Glendora are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 86% of the available space in the Glendora are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 38,590 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this market are close to 2 stories.
-Most buildings in this market were built in 1985 and are Class B.
+The standard measurement for office space in this area is around 1,500 sqft.
+Most buildings in this region are close to 2 floors.
+Most buildings in this area were built in 1985 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Waste services is the dominant industry in this market.
 Most of the residents of Glendora work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.